KimberlyCrawford/Kickstarter-Analysis/README.md

 2. A greater success rate of campaigns were held during the months of May and June with May being the highest.
 However; you will also notice December had roughly the same number of failed campaigns (50% successful versus 46% failed) launched with only a 4% difference.
 The month of October came in second place with 57% successful versus 43% failed.
 Therefore, a client should launch a "theater" campaign during the months of May or June.

 - Based on Chart 2 above, the following conclusion can be made:
 1. A greater success rate for campaign goals between $1-$15,000 and $35,000 - $45,000 and a higher failure rate for campaign goals between $20,000 - $35,000 and any goal over $45,000.
 Therefore, a client seeking $10,000 to fund a play has a higher success rate versus failure rate.
 However, the success rate is only 10% higher than the failure rate.
-A goal of $5,000 has a much higher success rate of 73% versus 27% failure rate.
+A goal of $5,000 has a much higher success rate of 73% versus 27% failure rate

-- What are some limitations of this dataset?
-The dataset was limited to one level of subcategories under theater.
+- The dataset was limited to one level of subcategories under theater.

-- What are some other possible tables and/or graphs that we could create?
-Other tables or graphs might include a comparison of the number of "backers" in successful and failed compaigns.
+- Other tables or graphs that could be generated: Bar charts and line charts to compare the number of "backers" in successful and failed compaigns.